 You must respond within 30 days of the date of the notice or 60 days if you live outside the United States.
-An envelope will be enclosed for your convenience.
-If you have lost the envelope, please send your response to the address listed in the upper left hand corner on page 1 of the notice.
-Send your response, a copy of the notice you received, and any other necessary documents (e.g., a signed statement of disagreement and supporting documents) to the address on the notice.
+Send your response form and any other necessary documents with the enclosed envelope.
+If you've lost the envelope or it wasn't enclosed, please send your response to the address listed on the first page of the response form.

-If we do not hear from you within the 30 or 60 day period, and there is a proposed balance due, a statutory notice of deficiency will be issued and additional interest will be charged.
+If we don't hear from you within the 30 or 60-day period, AUR will issue a statutory notice of deficiency and additional interest and penalties will be charged as appropriate.